Ar05h/Wildlife-Camera/README.md

 - Login to your routers configuration page and add a port forwarding instruction.
 This way requests from outside your local network are forwarded to your pi camera.
 This enables access to your camera over the internet
 - Change the settings of the camera as you prefer (turn on motion detection)
 - Connect to the server on your laptop/pc and login.
 Now you can see all the images and recordings.
 - Solder a hole in the waterproof container and fit the pi camera and in.
 Power the pi using a portable charger.
-Then place it ouside to see wildlife!
+- Place it ouside to see wildlife!
 ![Camera1_19-40-51](https://github.com/user-attachments/assets/366caab1-20d3-48ca-8188-6f75ad82986f)
 ![IMG_3564](https://github.com/user-attachments/assets/f0570b35-bf13-4315-9e35-541ba7393b34)